0xpr4bin/MyBugbountyMethodology/README.md

 - Pre Account Takeover
     > If the application does not require email verification on account creation, try creating an account with a victim’s email address and attacker password       before the victim has registered.
 If the victim then tries to register or sign in with a third party, such as Google, it’s possible the application           will do a lookup, see that email is already registered, then link their Google account to the attacker created account.
 This is a “pre account               takeover” where an attacker will have access to the victim’s account if they created it prior to the victim registering

+# CSRF/Clickjacking
-# CSRF/Clickjacking on `my profile` sensitive action like `delete account, password/email change`
+- O`n my profile` sensitive action like `delete account, password/email change`

-# File upload vulnerabilities on profile pic, and others to RCE, XXE, XSS,etc.
+# File upload vulnerabilities
+- On profile pic, and others to `RCE, XXE, XSS,etc.`